 Child Sexual Abuse (CSA)

-These are photographs or videos that depict (real) children in sexual situations for the purpose of enjoying such material.
-"Child pornography" is an inaccurate term, as children are not paid in this material, are not acting, cannot consent, and are being sexually abused or exploited.
-It is better to describe groups that collect/distribute such material as "child sexual exploitation rings" than it would be to call them "child pornography" or "pedophile" rings.
+These are photographs or videos that depict (real) children in sexual situations.
+“Child pornography” is an inaccurate term, as children are not paid in this material, are not acting, cannot consent, and are being sexually abused or exploited.
+It is better to describe groups that collect/distribute such material as “child sexual exploitation rings” than it would be to call them “child pornography” or “pedophile” rings.
 These term recommendations do not refer to sexual images of children that are drawn or are otherwise fictional, and that distinction is important both ethically and legally.

 At-risk populations can be many things.
 It can be someone who has abused a child but the abuse is not known to anyone but the child and the person abusing them (no disclosure).
 It could be someone who has not yet abused a child, but is at risk for abusing a child – minor attracted people, people who have at least one adverse childhood experience, those who abuse drugs or alcohol, or even those who need mental health support, but lack access to that support.